Shearwaters of The Petrel Station

 The Petrel Station seabird tours have recorded an exceptional diversity of Shearwater species offshore from Tutukaka, with an impressive mix of local breeding species, seasonal visitors, and scarcer offshore vagrants – showing why this area is such a major seabird hotspot.

-In spring and summer, incredible numbers of Buller’s Shearwaters and sometimes Fluttering Shearwaters can gather in huge feeding frenzy workups, creating one of the great seabird spectacles of The Petrel Station seabird tours.
+In spring and summer, incredible numbers of Buller’s Shearwaters and sometimes Fluttering Shearwaters can gather in huge feeding frenzy workups, creating one of the great birdwatching and wildlife spectacles of The Petrel Station seabird tours.

-Below are the Shearwater species recorded on The Petrel Station seabird tours, including when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the Shearwater species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though sightings may occur outside these times.

 Buller’s Shearwater